SkyCryptWebsite/SkyCrypt/README.md

 You can now run `npm start` to start it.
 You will be able to access the site on <a href="http://localhost:32464">http://localhost:32464</a> if you leave the default port.

+<h3> Alternative Installation </h3>

+If you don't want to install it by NPM, you can install it via Docker by just doing

+`docker-compose up`

+This is a unstable method of installation as I(WarpWing) have not finished writing the finished compose file.

+I recommend that you choose the npm way until this README.md is updated

 <h2 align="center">Credits</h2>

 - **Animated Custom Weapons and Armors**: <a href="https://hypixel.net/threads/2138599/">FurfSky+</a> by Furf__